UTD-DOES/WT-ITSCF-Benchmark/README.md

-# WT-ITSCF-Benchmark
+# Inter-Turn Short Circuit Faults (ITSCFs) Simulation Dataset for Wind Turbine (WT) Generators
 ## Introduction

-In this repository, 75 inter-turn short circuit faults (ITSCFs) in wind turbine (WT) generator stator are defined and simulated based on the MATLAB/Simulink WT example: [Wind Turbine - MATLAB & Simulink (mathworks.com)](https://www.mathworks.com/help/sps/ug/wind-turbine.html)
+This repository contains a comprehensive dataset of 75 inter-turn short circuit faults (ITSCFs) simulated in a wind turbine (WT) generator stator, based on the MATLAB/Simulink WT example: [Wind Turbine - MATLAB & Simulink (mathworks.com)](https://www.mathworks.com/help/sps/ug/wind-turbine.html)

+## Simulation Details
-In the Simulink WT model, the generator stator is modeled based on the generator's equivalent impedance R=0.0027 Ohm.
-Such stator winding is initially partition to healthy and faulty part, and an increasing series of faulty winding ratio p_s:={0.05, 0.1, 0.2, 0.3, 0.5} represents the propagation of the degradation.
-Then, a decreasing series of  short circuit resistance R_s:={1,0.1,0.01,0.001,0.0001} Ohm represents the degradation of the insulation layer.
-Considering ITSCFs taking place in three phases, totally 5x5x3=75 ITCSF scenarios are generated.
-Including a normal operation scenario with no ITSCF, the dataset contain 76 scenarios.
+Model Specifications: The generator stator in the Simulink WT model is characterized by an equivalent impedance of R=0.0027 Ohm.
+Fault Definition: The stator winding is divided into healthy and faulty segments.
+The faults are defined by varying the faulty winding ratio p_s across values {0.05, 0.1, 0.2, 0.3, 0.5} , which indicates the extent of degradation.
+Additionally, the short circuit resistance R_s varies across {1,0.1,0.01,0.001,0.0001} Ohm to simulate different levels of insulation deterioration.
+Scenario Generation: Considering ITSCFs in all three phases, a total of 75 ITSCF scenarios (5 faulty winding ratios × 5 short circuit resistances × 3 phases) are generated.
+Including a baseline scenario with no ITSCF, the dataset comprises 76 scenarios in total.

-All scenarios run 80 seconds with default wind speed profile in the WT example.
-3 phases' phase-to-phase current (in Ampere, A) and voltage (in Volt, V) signals are recorded at 4kHz frequency.
+Simulation Duration: Each scenario runs for 80 seconds using the default wind speed profile provided in the WT example.
+Data Recording: Phase-to-phase current (in Amperes, A) and voltage (in Volts, V) signals are recorded at a sampling frequency of 4 kHz.

+## Dataset Contents
 The electrical signal data can be found in 76 WTG ITSCF mat folder.
 76 .mat files associated with every scenario are included, where all signals are in time series format and separate metadata and ReadMe are provided.

 Raw current and voltage signals together with first-level approximation coefficients in terms of 4 different wavelet functions are visualized in 6fig Animation.mp4.